-Thank you for your interest in becoming a first time blood donor!
+Thank you for your interest in becoming a blood donor!
 You probably have some questions and we’re here to help.

 Why become a blood donor?